Information for Relatives and NREFMs

 Relative and/or NREFM Placement Considerations

-If a relative with preference seeks placement under section 361.3 prior to the disposition hearing, the social services agency must consider and investigate the request.
+If a relative seeks placement under section 361.3 prior to the disposition hearing, the social services agency must consider and investigate the request.
 (In re R.T.
 (2015) 232 Cal.App.4th 1284, 1297.)
-Request for placement made by a relative of the child shall be given preferential consideration.
+A relative of the child shall be given preferential consideration.
 “Preferential consideration’ means that the relative seeking placement shall be the first placement to be considered and investigated.”

 Welfare and Institutions Code § 361.3(c1)